dougdonohoe/ddpoker/README-DEV.md

 ## Run Tests

-To build code and run units tests, use `mvn-test`.
+To build code and run unit tests, use `mvn-test`.
 Some tests assume the `pokertest` database exists.

 ```shell